sunanda25/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/110859812-ff487080-8289-11eb-8662-9b595c83d827.png)

-3. Largest county turnout was calculated using a FOR loop:
+3. County with the largest turnout is calculated using a FOR loop to scan each county and an IF loop to keep track of the county with the most number of votes.

 ~~~
 # Write a for loop to get the county from the county dictionary.